-The Mass Spectrometry-Special Techniques Service, located in Mass Pavilion, is composed by a large number of mass spectrometers hyphenated to gas and liquid chromatographs.
+The Mass Spectrometry-Special Techniques Service is composed by a large number of mass spectrometers hyphenated to gas and liquid chromatographs.
 It is devoted to trace organic analysis in all sort of samples, namely environmental matrices and foodstuffs.
 These instruments are very powerful and allow the analysis of pure compounds, and also complex mixtures.

 In GC-MS, we analyze volatile and semi-volatile compounds.
 The service encompasses priority pollutants (as pesticides, aromatic hydrocarbons PAHs, polychlorinated biphenyls PCBs, phthalates, and brominated flame retardants PBDEs), and also emergent ones (pharmaceuticals, bisphenol).

 In LC-MS, we analyze non-volatile and polar compounds.
 The service encompasses priority pollutants (as pesticides), and also emergent ones (abuse drugs, pharmaceuticals, biocides).

 1 GC-MS Laboratory, including 7 instruments with different provisions

 – Instruments with electronic impact and/or chemical ionization sources;

 – Instruments with different analyzers: single quadrupole, triple quadrupole, time-of-flight of quick scanning, quadrupole –orbitrap.

 2 LC-MS Laboratories, including 6 instruments with different provisions

 – Instruments with electrospray, atmospheric pressure chemical ionization and/or atmospheric pressure photoionization probes;

 – Instruments with different analyzers: triple quadrupole, quadrupole- lineal ion trap, quadrupole – orbitrap, quadrupole-time of flight.